oktadev/okta-blog/_source/_posts/2022-07-11-kubernetes-jhipster-aws.md

 For Windows and Mac, there are instructions on how to install specific versions on the [kubernetes docs pages](https://kubernetes.io/docs/tasks/tools/).

-Just so you have a general idea of what you're going to do, the general steps in this tutorial are:
+Just so you have a general idea of what you're going to do, the basic steps in this tutorial are:

 1. Generate the microservice applications and Kubernetes descriptor files using JHipster
 2. Build the apps and push the Docker images to Docker Hub